HinTak/FontVal-MacGUI/README.md

 The rasterer-dependent tests (HDMX/LTSH/VDMX) requires an enhancement which first appears in FreeType 2.6.1.
 Linux users can use `LD_LIBRARY_PATH` env to load newer library than system's.
-Mac OS users should edit `bin/SharpFont.dll.config`.
-The bundled `SharpFont.dll` is patched with an equivalent `0001-adding-ComputeMetrics.patch`.

 The bundled win64 FreeType dll was built with an additional win64-specific patch, `freetype-win64.patch`.

 Currently the CHM Help file requires MS Help Workshop to build, so is bundled in the bin/ directory.